MyMusicTaste/PowerDNS-CLI/README.md

-# pydns
+# inpydns

-pydns allows you to manage a [PowerDNS](https://www.powerdns.com/) server trought the [REST API](https://doc.powerdns.com/md/httpapi/README/).
+inpydns allows you to manage a [PowerDNS](https://www.powerdns.com/) server trought the [REST API](https://doc.powerdns.com/md/httpapi/README/).

 This script is inspired by the [job](https://github.com/mrlesmithjr/python-powerdns-management) of [Larry Smith Jr.](http://everythingshouldbevirtual.com/), and [this](https://github.com/pbertera/PowerDNS-CLI) of [Pietro Bertera](https://github.com/pbertera/PowerDNS-CLI).